etherzero-org/MSM-ios/README.md

 ---

-**Bread** is open source and available under the terms of the MIT license.
+**ETZ** is open source and available under the terms of the MIT license.

-Source code is available at https://github.com/breadwallet
+Source code is available at https://github.com/etherzero-org